 When a person reduces benzodiazepines without help, complications can stretch the process out much longer than necessary.
 Without a proper strategy, Restoril withdrawals can cause excruciating reactions, that may last a long time.5

 At Alternative to Meds Center, we work with each individual, taking into account their history and unique needs, designing a program that will end the pain and suffering of the after-effects of drugs such as Restoril.
-Likely if Restoril was taken, there was a sleep issue, but just as likely, no investigative work was done to find the correct cause for it before prescribing a sleep aid.
-Some persons may have been prescribed far longer than the recommended 7 to 10 days.4
+Likely if Restoril was taken, there was a sleep issue.
+And, just as likely, no investigative work was done to find the correct cause for it before prescribing a sleep aid.
+As a result, some persons may have been prescribed far longer than the recommended 7 to 10 days.4

 Restoril Withdrawal Treatment at Alternative to Meds Center